 In his 88th year John passed away, but his loving character will never be forgotten.

 Visitation will be held at Ashburnham Funeral Home, 840 Armour Road on Thursday, September 20th from 5-8 pm.
 A chapel service and celebration of John's life will take place at 11am on Friday September 21st at the funeral home.
 Private inurnment to take place at a later date.
 A very special thank you to the staff at Centennial Place for their loving care and compassion.
 If desired donations may be made to the Alzheimer's Society or Lakefield Animal Welfare Society (L.A.W.S.)
 On-line condolences can be made at www.AshburnhamFuneral.ca.

-To send flowers to the family of John Cavanagh, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of John Cavanagh, please visit Tribute Store